rajdeeprath/red5-development-series/code-examples/server-side/red5-connection-examples/connection-attributes-demo/Readme.md

 This example stores some arbitrary attributes on the connection object when the client connects to the application and then logs out the attribute names.
 Then again when the client disconencts it logs out the attributes that were stored.

-To see this example in action, you need to connct to this application - `connection-attributes-demo` using RTMP or RTSP or Red5 pro SDK based WebRTC client and then disconnect after a few seconds. you shoudl  be able to see logging in console indicating attribute manipulations.
+To see this example in action, you need to connect to the server side application - `connection-attributes-demo` after using RTMP or Red5 Pro Mobile SDK or Red5 pro SDK based WebRTC based client and then disconnect after a few seconds.
+You should be able to see logging in console / log file indicating trhe various attribute operations that were performed on the server side on the [IConnection](http://red5.org/javadoc/red5-server-common/index.html?org/red5/server/api/class-use/IConnection.html) object.
+Check out the server side code in eclipse to see how it all happens!.

+## Eclipse
+---

+You can edit the server side code in your eclipse JEE IDE such as Luna, Mars, Neon etc. To import the code into your IDE:

+1. Navigate to the repository folder
+2. Execute maven comman `mvn eclipse:eclipse`.
+This will generate files necessary for eclipse to read the maven project properly.
+3. In eclipse go to `File -> Import -> Existing Maven Projects` and click `Next`.
+4. Browse and select `the project root` and Click `Finish` to import the project.